hardening-kubernetes/from-scratch/docs/full-original.md

             path: /readiness
             port: 8081
             scheme: HTTP
-          # we poll on pod startup for the Kubernetes master service and
+          # we poll on pod startup for the Kubernetes controller service and
           # only setup the /readiness HTTP server once that's available.
           initialDelaySeconds: 3
           timeoutSeconds: 5